 As a Hotshot Firefighter I used and abused Council Tool axes and pulaskis issued to Forest Service Firefighters.
-I personally own two Council Tool axes and a pulaski.
+I personally own two Council Tool axes, a pulaski, and used Estwing hatchets for forestry jobs.
 These USA made axes stand up to the hardest use and easily take a sharp edge with nothing more than a 12″ bastard file.
 I like sharpening and finishing my axes, but if you’re not up to the task or OCD then you may prefer the pricier Velvicut line of Council Tool which has more refined finishing, sharpening, and polishing.
 Don’t read into the couch warrior reviews online; I know these axes will take whatever abuse you 21st century sissies can dish up.

 I know how hard it is to find honest recommendations on American made gear.
 That’s why I started American Gear Guide which other sites are now copying.
 I take my recommendations seriously and only recommend the best of the best.
 Of course this is my subjective opinion but I’m confident that you won’t be disappointed.
 Here are a few reasons to trust me: